thefifthmatt/EldenConvenienceMod/README.md

 These mods can be uninstalled, too.
 They will no longer take effect once uninstalled, with the exception of map unlocks, which are permanent for a playthrough.

 This installer is intended to work on top of any other ModEngine-based mod, and for any version of Elden Ring.
+This is the main reason why it requires running an installer, so it can dynamically use the current Elden Ring version.
 Remember to back up your save file before using ModEngine, and restore your pre-mod save file before going back online.

 **You may include these edits in other mods if you credit this mod.**